arzwa/MultilocusIsland/docs/draft-hapdip2.md

 contribute more to local adaptation at migration-selection balance than dominant alleles do.
-Although strongly selected recessives will be associated with strong differentiation, more weakly selected recessive alleles may be much more prone to swamping than partially dominant ones.
+Although strongly selected recessives will be associated with strong differentiation, weakly selected recessive alleles will be much more prone to swamping than partially dominant ones.
-One way to quantify how these two phenomena interact to yield the *realized* genetic architecture of local adaptation is by considering the conditional probability density for the selection and dominance coefficient, given that a divergent allele is observed on the island, i.e.
+One way to quantify how these two phenomena interact to yield the *realized* genetic architecture of local adaptation is by considering the conditional probability density for the selection and dominance coefficient at a locus, given that a divergent allele is observed on the island for that locus, i.e.
 \begin{align}
   f(s_i,h_i|X_i=1)
   &= \frac{\Pr\{X_i=1|s_i,h_i\}f_{\mathrm{DFE}}(s_i,h_i)}{\Pr\{X_i=1\}}